Columbiana County, Ohio: History

 The principal historic Native American peoples in the area were the Lenape, Mingo, and Wyandot.
 The Wyandot had an encampment where the city of Salem now stands.
 Several important indigenous trails ran through the county, the most important being the Great Trail which ran through the southern parts of the county towards Sandusky.
 Throughout the second half of the 18th century, starting with Christopher Gist in 1750, American colonists explored the area as the Ohio Company surveyed.
 George Washington, while engaged in land examinations, camped in the area of present-day East Liverpool in October 1770.

 In the 1780s, the Native Americans relinquished control of the area, and the region was surveyed in accordance with the Land Ordinance of 1785.
 The ensuing Public Land Survey System of the United States started by surveyor Thomas Hutchins on north bank of the Ohio River in present-day East Liverpool resulted in the Seven Ranges, believed to be "the first mathematically designed system and nationally conducted cadastral survey in any modern country."

-The first permanent settlement in the area was in 1792 or 1793, by hunter John Quinn, who settled near present-day Calcutta in St. Clair Township.
+The first permanent settlement in the area was in 1792 or 1793, by hunter John Quinn, who settled in St. Clair Township near present-day Calcutta.
 Columbiana County was founded in 1803 and named in honor of Christopher Columbus, combining his surname with the suffix -iana.
 It was settled early on by Quakers and Scotch-Irish from Pennsylvania, but was later settled primary by Germans.
-The county was the scene of one of the northernmost action fought during the American Civil War; on July 26, 1863, Confederate raiders under John Morgan were surrounded and captured by Union forces at the Battle of Salineville.
+The county was the scene of one of the northernmost action fought during the American Civil War; on July 26, 1863, Confederate raiders under John Hunt Morgan were surrounded and captured by Union Army forces at the Battle of Salineville.

-The county was home to the largest pottery industry in the world, in East Liverpool & surrounding communities, which produced more than half of the United States' annual ceramics output.
+The county was home to the largest pottery industry in the world, in East Liverpool and surrounding communities, which produced more than half of the United States' annual ceramics output.
 Throughout East Liverpool's ceramics history, there were more than 300 potteries.
 Other chief industries included iron and brick making, as well as transportation via the Ohio River, Sandy and Beaver Canal, and Pennsylvania Railroad system.

-On February 3, 2023, a freight train containing hazardous materials including vinyl chloride derailed in East Palestine.
+The East Palestine, Ohio, train derailment occurred on February 3, 2023.
+A freight train containing hazardous materials including vinyl chloride derailed in East Palestine.
 After burning for more than two days, emergency crews conducted a controlled burn of the train's contents, releasing toxic hydrogen chloride and phosgene into the air, and contaminating the Ohio River.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 535 sqmi, of which 532 sqmi is land and 2.8 sqmi (0.5%) is water.

+The Little Beaver Creek watershed is home to Beaver Creek State Forest, Beaver Creek State Park, and Sheepskin Hollow State Nature Preserve.
+Yellow Creek State Forest is in the southern part of the county.